Psiphon-Inc/psicash-widget/README.md

 Two separate static file servers are needed to emulate separate origins for the landing page, the widget server, and the API server.

-Run two file servers in the widget directory.
+Run two file servers in the `client/widget` directory.
 Like:

 ```no-highlight
 # In one terminal: